OctopusDeploy/docs/docs/deployments/patterns/rollbacks/dotnet-windows-rollbacks/index.md

 If you are using application pools instead of websites, use [IIS AppPool - Update Property](https://library.octopus.com/step-templates/183c1676-cb8e-44e8-a348-bbcb2b77536e/actiontemplate-iis-apppool-update-property) step template.
 :::

-## Picking a rollback option
+## Simple or Complex Rollback Process

-Not all releases can and should be rolled back.
-The majority of the time, rolling forward is the fastest option.
-That is especially true if you have a release with 100s of changes across the entire tech stack.
-Because of that, we recommend starting with the simple rollback process first.
+We recommend starting with the simple rollback process first.
 That requires the least amount of changes while at the same time gives you the rollback functionality.
 Only move to the complex rollback process if you determine the simple rollback process isn't meeting a specific need.